-Piehler outlined current research at Carolina and the importance of convergence research, which is an approach that engages interdisciplinary research teams with stakeholders and communities to tackle complex problem with relevance to society.
+Piehler outlined current research at Carolina and the importance of convergence research, which is an approach that engages interdisciplinary research teams with stakeholders and communities to tackle complex problems with relevance to society.

 “It is clear that flooding is a transdisciplinary challenge and cannot be solved with individual expertise, but rather requires the integration of multiple concepts to develop new perspectives.
 Our team includes natural scientists, social scientists, and engineers who have the shared goal to provide new information to reduce damage from floods and storms, and as a result create economic, environmental and social benefits,” Piehler said.

 The research team’s work in Wilmington, NC, highlights the effectiveness of the convergence approach.
 The community’s reliance on its natural infrastructure, such as wetlands and beaches makes it vulnerable to uncertain environmental threats, such as harmful algal blooms, flooding and hurricanes.
 Community engagement at the front of the study strengthens the effort by being more comprehensive and robust.
 Their approach also emphasizes social science and connections to financial risk incurred by the community.